Pixel Mapping for Large-Scale Facade Displays

 • sACN (E1.31) — ANSI standard streaming ACN.
 Uses multicast for efficient bandwidth management.
 Better suited for large installations where network traffic management is critical.

-We handle addressing, network design, and content pipeline for facade LED systems of any scale.
+We handle DMX addressing, Art-Net/sACN network design, and the content pipeline for facade LED systems of any scale.